vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners; *of whom I am chief*.
 {% ct '1 Timothy 1:15' %}

 Daniel, after a lifetime of following God, included himself in the sins of his people when praying for God's forgiveness.
 He did not say, "They have sinned," but, "We have sinned."
-Likewise, Paul, after spending years of his life preaching, teaching, and building up the early church, did not hesitate to refer to himself as the chief of sinners.
+Likewise, Paul, after many fruitful years of preaching, teaching, and building up the early church, did not hesitate to call himself the chief of sinners.
 He could have said, "Of whom I *was* chief," but he said, "Of whom I *am* chief."

-Today, there is so much emphasis on our identity as sons and daughters of God that calling oneself a sinner is viewed almost as heresy or a perversion of the gospel, but Paul and Daniel would beg to differ.
-It's true that *in* Christ we are children of God, but let's not forget who we are *apart* from Christ so that we can continue to see the need to cling to Him {% rf '1 Corinthians 10:12' %}; otherwise, we risk adopting the Pharisaic mindset&mdash;that being God's children we no longer have a need of repentance {% rf '1 John 5:8' %}.
+Today, there is so much emphasis on our identity as sons and daughters of God that calling oneself a sinner is almost viewed as heresy or a perversion of the gospel, but Paul and Daniel would beg to differ.
+It is true that *in* Christ we are children of God, but let us not forget who we are *apart* from Christ, so we never lose sight of our need to continually cling to Him {% rf '1 Corinthians 10:12' %}; otherwise, we risk adopting the Pharisaic mindset&mdash;that being God's children we no longer have a need of repentance {% rf '1 John 5:8' %}.

 ## What is one of the keys to effective prayer?